Izumi Matsumoto: Career

 Izumi Matsumoto began working for Weekly Shōnen Jump when he cold called them and formed a relationship with Toshimasa Takahashi, then a junior editor in charge of answering phones.
 His work "Live!
 Tottemo Rock 'n' Roll" then won a newcomer award.
 This led to the 1982 publication of Milk Report in Fresh Jump.

 Just two years later he began Kimagure Orange Road in Weekly Shōnen Jump, which was an instant success.
-Following its end, he began Sesame Street (not to be confused with the long-running television series of the same name) in Super Jump.
+Following its end, he began Sesame Street (not to be confused with the television series of the same name) in Super Jump.

 In 1994, Matsumoto conceived the idea for a digital manga on CD-ROM, the first of its kind.
 The five-volume Comic On was also possibly the first "trans-hemispheric manga compilation" as the semi-animated content set to music and dialogue also contained work by Jan Scott-Frazier and Lea Hernandez.
 Matsumoto set up his own company Genesis DPC to fund the project and partnered with Toshiba EMI to sell it.
 Manga publishers considered this a competitor, and Matsumoto struggled to get permission from Shueisha to use his own Kimagure Orange Road characters in the work.